Employees in financial services sector earn highest wages

 More than eight percent of jobs available in this sector remunerate employees with 100.000 euros or more, although this does include earnings made from bonuses.

-Employees working in specialist business services, such as lawyers, auditors and legal services, also enjoy higher wages, with six percent of positions held remunerated with 100.000 euros or more.
+Employees working in specialist business services, such as lawyers and legal services in the Netherlands, also enjoy higher wages, with six percent of positions held remunerated with 100.000 euros or more.

 Men aged 45 years and above constitute the largest category of employees earning 100 thousand euros or more annually.
 Five percent of the group fall into this earning bracket, equating to 86 thousand jobs.
 Only 16 thousand women earned the same wage in 2011.